sydasif/sydasif.github.io/_posts/miscellaneous/2022-06-05-git-github.md

 ---
 title:  "Getting Started with Git and GitHub"
 date:   2022-06-05 15:02:15 +0500
-categories: misc
+categories: miscellaneous
+tags:
-tag: git
+  - git
-toc: true
-toc_label: "On This Post"
-toc_sticky: true
 ---

 ## What is Git?